jenkinsci/jira-plugin/COMPATIBILITY.md

 ## CommentStep

-Interface for Pipeline job types that simply want to post a comment e.g.
+Interface for Pipeline job types that simply want to post a comment e.g.:

 ```groovy
 node {
     jiraComment(issueKey: "EX-111", body: "Job '${env.JOB_NAME}' (${env.BUILD_NUMBER}) builded.
 Please go to ${env.BUILD_URL}.")
 }
 ```

-##JiraEnvironmentVariableBuilder
+## JiraEnvironmentVariableBuilder

-Is not supported in Pipeline.
+Not supported in Pipeline.
 You can get current jira url (if you are not using the Groovy sandbox):

 ```groovy
 import hudson.plugins.jira.JiraSite;